 What’s their philosophy on mentorship?
 Do they see it as a very active endeavour?
 What do they hope to get out of it?
 Asking these questions can help you align expectations – which is half the battle in creating conducive and productive mentor-mentee interactions.

-There is an infinite number of viable (and great) questions which you can ask to match your mentors and mentees.
+There is an infinite number of viable (and great) questions that you can ask to match your mentors and mentees.
 Contextualise them in what your company does – and what your main mentoring and employee goals are.

 Want some more help building a better mentoring program?